dimitri-nicolo/calico/reference/beta/mcm/installation.md

 #### Limitations

-- Intrusion detection is currently not supported in a multi-cluster configuration.
 - Converting from an existing standalone cluster to a management or managed cluster is currently not supported.

 ### How To